What is a drawdown lifetime mortgage?

 What are the disadvantages of a drawdown lifetime mortgage?

-- Means-tested benefits could still be affected – so make sure you get trusted financial advice before you make a decision
+- Means-tested benefits could still be affected – So make sure you get trusted financial advice before you make a decision.

-- Further amounts aren't guaranteed – if you want to increase the total amount of equity you have agreed to drawdown over a specific period, you'll have to apply for a further advance
+- Further amounts aren't guaranteed – If you want to increase the total amount of equity you have agreed to drawdown over a specific period, you'll have to apply for a further advance.

 How much does it cost?